debops/debops/docs/ansible/roles/borgbackup/getting-started.rst

 ``debops.borgbackup`` is designed to configure cluster-wide backup for hosts to dedicated backup servers.

-The role itself only handles installation and configuration of borgbackup and borgmatic.
+The role itself only handles installation and configuration of BorgBackup and borgmatic.
 Other integration into the environment is proposed to be done using dedicated DebOps roles and the following example inventory configuration.
 The example configuration presented here takes the principle of least privilege to